mllamazares/STRIDE-vs-ASVS/README.md

 ## TODO

- - [ ] Find aditional references to support the categorization.
+ - [ ] Find additional references to support the categorization.
  - [ ] Decompose the ASVS chapters into sections to be more specific.
  - [ ] Create a [SecurityRAT](https://owasp.org/www-project-securityrat/) requirement set using this format.